OSD Students Will

 HYS question(s) to use for our metric:

-- Implementing the Character Strong curriculum in our weekly Wednesday Homeroom for 30 minutes.
+- Implementing the Character Strong curriculum in our monthly Friday Homeroom for 60 minutes.

 - Staffing students of concern, in a weekly Care Team meeting.
 Our Homeless Liaison, Social Worker, Drug/Alcohol Counselor and School Psychologist all attend these weekly meetings.